World First: All 4 Dengue Virus NS1 Serotypes from human cell lines

 Dengue Virus NS1

-15/05/13.
-The Native Antigen Company (NAC) announces the release of Dengue Virus serotype 2 NS1 protein (DENV2 NS1).
-NAC's DENV2 NS1 has been manufactured in response to the unmet need for a highly purified, concentrated protein for use in vaccine development and serological based diagnostic assays.
+24/07/13.
+The Native Antigen Company (NAC) announces the release of its Dengue Virus serotype 1 NS1 protein (DENV1 NS1).
+Following the successful launch of its DENV2 NS1 protein, NAC has now added a further serotype, DENV1 NS1 to its portfolio.
+Both antigens have been manufactured in response to the unmet need for a highly purified, concentrated protein for use in vaccine development and serological based diagnostic assays.
 To achieve this, the company has employed its novel VirTuETM platform which is based entirely on human cell lines using state-of-the-art expression techniques.
-The resultant DENV2 NS1 proteins are purified to a high degree, are in their native folded state, and possess all post-translational modifications.
+The resultant DENV1 and DENV2 NS1 proteins are purified to a high degree, are in their native folding state, and possess all post-translational modifications.
 This advanced approach offers a product which delivers optimal antigenicity.
-NAC is currently developing DENV1, DENV3 and DENV4 to cover the full spectrum of serotypes
+With more than one-third of the world's population living in areas at risk of transmission, dengue infection is a leading cause of illness and death in the tropics and subtropics.
+As many as 100 million people are infected yearly.
+Dengue is caused by any one of four related viruses transmitted by mosquitoes.
+There are no vaccines available to prevent infection with dengue virus.
+To cover the full spectrum of serotypes, NAC plans to launch both DENV3 and DENV4 NS1 proteins within the next 3 months.

 Clostridium difficile ribotype 027 and 078 toxins